ecomp-shONgit/styloAH/README.md

 **Alpha privativum**: If the alpha privativum is distinguishable, than this functions handle it.

+## USAGE: Features

+This list shows the should give you a notion of the function behind the GUI configurations:

+**w.l.c.**: Stylo has its way of building word-ngrams wich was fine, the way of building character-ngrams can't be configured - it is always the whole input string that turned into character-ngrams.
+We added the word level character ngrams, with and with out padding.
+Given the string ist "ll kk bb", than the word level character bigrams with padding may be "-l, ll, l-, -k, kk, k-, -b, bb, b-".

 # stylo: R package for stylometric analyses